mihirp23/python/README.md

   7.  slick.py - scrape the front page of slickdeals website and display top deals.
   8.  movie.py - scrape the atom movie website to find what movies are playing in the local theater.
   9.  area_of_circle.py - calculate the area of circle based on radius provided by user.
+ 10.  num_of_days_lived.py - calculate the number of days since user's birth.